ismarsanttana/soulmate-spark-dev/replit.md

 The application is built as a Progressive Web App (PWA) with mobile-first design, real-time notifications, and extensive administrative capabilities for managing content, users, and services.

-**Current Status**: Phase 1 complete - Dynamic logo and city name based on city slug.
+**Current Status**: Phase 1 & 2 complete - Dynamic logo, city name, and global color theming based on city slug.

 ## User Preferences